 Book a mentor meet-up and hear how a fellow student finds time to study, get their advice on study skills or fitting in to uni.
 You can even have a study session led by a student who has successfully completed your unit.

 Deakin’s website has tonnes of valuable resources from assignment planners to referencing guides.
-Have a good look through Study Support for an essential overview and visit Study Corner regularly for helpful study advice.
+Have a good look through Study Support for an essential overview and helpful study advice.

 There are no limits on education, no barriers if you believe it so.